 According to Ryken’s Oct.
 15 email announcing the review, the task force’s research will cover 140 years of the College’s history, from Wheaton’s founding in 1860 up to 2000.
 In the same email, Ryken wrote that the trustees “wish to understand the impact of past events on present realities, particularly the experience of ethnic minorities.”

-“Our primary goal is to clarify what we already know [about the history of race at Wheaton],” said Graber in an October interview.
+“Our primary goal is to clarify what we already know ,” said Graber in an October interview.
 “Another goal would be to be able to point to a body of knowledge regarding Wheaton’s history and legacy of race relations on campus.”

 The group held their first meeting on Oct.
 28, but a Record reporter was not permitted to attend since “task meetings are not open to the general public or media,” said Wong in an email.
 Only Wong and Graber were allowed to speak to the Record on behalf of the task force and explain the task force’s goals.

 Reporters have not been allowed in the nine subsequent meetings, and students interested in the task force proceedings are also not permitted to attend.
 Dontay Givens, a junior English major, is part of a group of William Osborne Society and Asian American Christian Collaborative students who met with the administration and Ryken to discuss the review.
 He expressed frustration with the task force’s confidential proceedings.

 “This limited communication is obviously negative,” said Givens.
 “Students, staff, faculty and alumni should be able to provide comments that alter the course of the investigation, and force the committee to do a thorough and holistic search.
 Transparency and honesty should be at the crux of this investigation, and the school is doing neither.”

 Graber said privacy was essential to facilitating discussion among task force members.